 - Thinning improves tree structure by cutting branches back to stronger branch attachments.
 Thinning reduces limb weight, opens up the canopy to sunlight, and retains the tree’s natural shape.

 - Raising removes lower branches to clear low-hanging branches from sidewalks, driveways, and buildings.

 - Reduction prunes back the leaders and branch terminals to secondary branches to reduce tree height.
 Secondary branches assume leadership roles to maintain the form and structural integrity of the tree.

 Thinking about winter pruning?
+Why not call a locally owned and operated tree company in business since 1978.
 For an appointment, click here to fill out a tree service request form or call 303-871-9121.